 Sea Change Within Us

-On May 10th - 12th, as part of KSD’s ongoing work in water concerns and climate change consequences, we will premiere a new work at Base: Experimental Arts + Space as a Base Independent Production.
-This 60 minute dance, with the audience seated on four sides, features 10 dancers moving 2-D planes into a dynamic 3-D installation by Roger Feldman, an original sound score by Seattle Composers Jessi Harvey and Kaley Lane Eaton, costumes by Sarah Mosher, and lighting design by Sara Torres.
+On May 10th - 12th and June 15 2019, as part of KSD’s ongoing work in water concerns and climate change consequences, we premiered a new work at Base: Experimental Arts + Space as a Base Independent Production.
+This 60 minute dance, with the audience seated on four sides, featured 10 dancers moving 2-D planes into a dynamic 3-D installation by Roger Feldman, an original sound score by Seattle Composers Jessi Harvey and Kaley Lane Eaton, costumes by Sarah Mosher, and lighting design by Sara Torres.

 Water & Climate Change

 The sound score includes electronic and acoustic recordings: an original score with string quartet by Harvey; electronics and sounds from Eaton’s great-great-great-grandparent’s piano that traveled by raft up the Missouri River woven with the voices of interviewees from our collaboration with Devi Lockwood’s 1,001 Stories on Water and Climate Change.
-An interactive map of 1,001 Stories on Water and Climate Change, including our Seattle interviews, goes live April 2019!
+Visit the interactive map of 1,001 Stories on Water and Climate Change, including our Seattle interviews, HERE.

 It isn't enough to make art about these problems; we must develop practices of being moved from the problems toward new collective movements for the good of all.
 Maybe these newly cultivated movements in the form of a work of art offer us an anchor in the deluge of data and predictions that allow us full-body repose with the information; offering an alternative to a retreat into disembodied distractions in our screens.
 Maybe the art and practice of movement offers us an opportunity to see the possibilities for sensing a radical inner shift —dare it be joy?— found in the movements between the poles of fear and action; between grief and beauty; between reality and imagination; between matter and spirit.